lhange42/CircuitPython_Projects/README.md

 Making 2 different LEDs change between 3 specific RGB values and then start at red and fade through the rainbow and end back on red.

 ### Lesson(s) Learned
+Thiswas my first time working with an RGB LED so I got to learn the wiring for it and also how to code one.
+We had to create our own libraries which was new and challenging.

 ## Hello VS Code